Surfaces and other Peano Continua with no Generic Chains: Classifiability and Dynamics

 For $G \le \Homeo(X)$, a continuous action $G \acts X$ is called \emph{locally transitive}\footnote{Notice that in \cite{gutman_minimal} local transitivity refers to a slightly stronger property.
 Nevertheless, the two properties are equivalent when $X$ is a Peano continuum with no locally separating points.} if for any $x \in X$ and any neighborhood $V$ of $x$, $G_V \cdot x$ contains an open neighborhood of $x$, where

 is the \emph{rigid stabilizer} of $V$ in $G$.

 Spaces $X$ such that $\Homeo(X) \acts X$ is locally transitive are called \emph{strongly locally homogeneous} (see for instance \cite{MR2674033}).
 All closed manifolds, as well as the Hilbert cube, are strongly locally homogeneous.
 Furthermore, $\Homeo_0(X)$ acts locally transitively on $X$ whenever $X$ is a closed manifold, as do $\Homeo_+(X)$ and $\mathrm{Diffeo}(X)$ when $X$ is moreover orientable or smooth, respectively \cite{gutman_minimal}*{Examples 3.1}.
-Other examples of strongly locally homogeneous Peano continua are the Menger curve $\mu^1$ and the universal $k$-dimensional compactum $\mu^k$, for $k>1$ \cite{MR0920964}*{Theorem 3.2.2}.
+Other examples of strongly locally homogeneous Peano continua with no locally separating points are the Menger curve $\mu^1$ and the universal $k$-dimensional compactum $\mu^k$, for $k>1$ \cite{MR0920964}*{Theorem 3.2.2}.

 \begin{proposition}[\cite{MR2674033}*{Proposition 7}] If $X$ is a Peano continuum with no locally separating points and $G\le \Homeo(X)$ is such that $G \acts X$ is locally transitive, then for any connected open set $V \sub X$ and any bijection $f \colon A \to B$ between finite subsets of $V$, there is $g \in G_V$ extending $f$.
 In particular, $G$ acts on $X$ transitively. \end{proposition}